Brazilian Laws

 August 28th, 2004

-The Decision of the Standing Committee of the National People’s Congress about Amending the Negotiable Instruments Law of the People’s
+The Decision of the Standing Committee of the National People’s Congress about Amending the Fishery Law of the People’s Republic of

 The 11th session of the Standing Committee of the 10th National People’s Congress of the People’s Republic of China decides to amend

-the Negotiable Instruments Law of the People’s Republic of China as follows:
+the Fishery Law of the People’s Republic of China as follows:

 This Decision shall be implemented as of the date of promulgation.

-The Negotiable Instruments Law of the People’s Republic of China shall be re-promulgated after it has been amended in accordance with
+The Fishery Law of the People’s Republic of China shall be re-promulgated after it has been amended in accordance with this Decision.

 Standing Committee of the National People’s Congress